 The Company's stock price has been and may continue to be volatile.

-The market price of the Company's common stock experienced extreme volatility in the context of the DFC Announcement and has declined significantly since that time.
-Future announcements or disclosures concerning the Company, our strategic initiatives, our sales and profitability, quarterly variations in actual or anticipated operating results or comparable sales, any failure to meet analysts' expectations, sales of large blocks of our common stock and developments concerning the investigations, lawsuits and claims relating to the DFC Announcement, among other factors, could cause the market price of our common stock to fluctuate substantially.
+The market price of the Company's common stock experienced extreme volatility in recent years.
+Future announcements or disclosures concerning the Company, our strategic initiatives, our sales and profitability, quarterly variations in actual or anticipated operating results or comparable sales, any failure to meet analysts' expectations and sales of large blocks of our common stock, among other factors, could cause the market price of our common stock to fluctuate substantially.

 The resale of a significant portion of the Company's securities or certain accumulations or transfers of the Company's securities could result in a change of control of the Company and the loss of favorable tax attributes.

 Holders of the Convertible Securities and holders of large blocks of the Company's common stock collectively have a significant influence over matters presented to the Company's shareholders for approval, including election of members to the Board and change of control transactions.
 In addition, the holders of such securities collectively would be able to cause a significant change in the ownership of the Company by selling a sufficient portion of the Company's securities held by them.
 If such a transaction, in combination with other transactions in securities of the Company which have already occurred or future issuances of securities by the Company, were to result in an "ownership change" as determined under Section 382 of the Internal Revenue Code of 1986, as amended, then the Company's ability to offset taxable income with tax attributes generated prior to the ownership change date could be limited, possibly substantially.
-Certain accumulations or transfers of the Company's outstanding securities not involving these holders, could also cause such an "ownership change".
-For more information on the Company's tax attributes refer to Note 17, "Income Taxes".
+Certain accumulations or transfers of the Company's outstanding securities not involving these holders, could also cause such an "ownership change."
+For more information on the Company's tax attributes refer to Note 18, "Income Taxes" in the Notes to Financial Statements included in Part II, Item 8, "Financial Statements and Supplementary Data."
 The interests of the holders of the Convertible Securities and holders of large blocks of the Company's common stock may not always coincide with the interests of the other holders of our common stock.

 The Company has registered, and has a duty to register, the resale of a large portion of our outstanding securities.
 The resale of the Company's common stock, or the perception that such resale may occur, may adversely affect the price of our common stock.